brss12/APAtizer/README.md

 ```shell
 Rscript APAtizer.R
 ```
 Upon running the command, all the R packages needed for APAtizer will be installed automatically and a link to the tool will appear in the end.
 Click said link to open APAtizer in your default web browser!
+The user can also open the R script in Rstudio and then click on the ***Run App*** button to launch the tool in a separate window.

 ## DaPars2 interface
 ### 3'UTR APA lengthening genes